 For this purpose, six researchers from the Max Planck Society (Germany) and Temple University (PA, USA) teamed up to travel to Lusaka, Zambia’s buzzing capital.
 Prepared for the expected, and excited for the unexpected, the Symposium team expressed the shared motivation to educate and learn.
 The University of Zambia was the first in the country to open its doors in 1966, and today welcomes you with its motto in big print: Service and Excellence.
 A mission not only reflected on the campus gates but also in the symposium.

 Symposium workshop topics, such as research ethics and fairness in machine learning, sparked discussions on the impact and responsibilities of scientists.
-It also had us think about questions like how to promote online resources at universities with limited internet access.
+It also had the six teaming researchers think about questions like how to promote online resources at universities with limited internet access.
 In short, the symposium proved to be a truly bidirectional learning experience that opened new intellectual territory to all.
-We encouraged participants to pursue their scientific ambitions and returned home with a much broader horizon ourselves”, states PhD student Franziska Bröker.
+“We encouraged participants to pursue their scientific ambitions, and returned home with a much broader horizon ourselves”, states PhD student Franziska Bröker.

 If anyone is interested in this program and feels that they would like to take part at some point, please do reach out!
 Just send an email to email@example.com expressing your interest and an effort will be made to incorporate your ambitions for the next journey.